ValveSoftware/SteamVR-for-Linux/README.md

 For bugs, please file an issue on this github issue tracker. https://github.com/ValveSoftware/SteamVR-for-Linux/issues

+## Index FAQ

+ * The Index speakers are not working, how can I fix this?
+   * See the graphics drivers requirements section.
+Nvidia and AMD have issued driver updates to address this problem.

 ## GRAPHICS DRIVER REQUIREMENTS

 SteamVR is built on top of the Vulkan API and requires the latest Vulkan drivers.

 ### NVIDIA

-**NVIDIA cards require version 387.12 of the NVIDIA Driver or above and to use the SteamVR Beta**.
+**NVIDIA cards require version 430.26 of the NVIDIA Driver or above and to use the SteamVR Beta**.

 An Ubuntu-packaged version of this driver can be found in the "Graphics